RobertPorteles/RobertPorteles/README.md

-Hello, I'm @RobertPorteles
-i was born in 2001
-i'm interesting in programming language like C and python i also learning HTML and css. i hope you enjoy the studies.
+Hello, I'm @RobertPorteles i was born in 2001, my college is Universidade Veigar de Almeida. i'm interesting in programming language like JavaScript and Java, and i'm learning HTML and css.